saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-11-juniper-xml-examples.md

 image: /img/juniper_logo.jpg
 ---

-Quite often, XML is dreaded and a lot of folks seem to prefer working with JSON.
-In many cases though, using XPATH to deal with the returns you get from the Juniper XML API can be very rewarding.
+Many people dread XML and would rather work with JSON.
+However, XPATH can be extremely powerful when dealing with the Juniper XML API.

+Even though Juniper can be made to return JSON instead of XML, I prefer working sticking to XML.
+Finding what I need is easier and quite often requires little code.

-This blog contains some commonly used snippets that will help you retrieve information from Juniper devices using the XML API.
+This blog contains some of my commonly used snippets that can help you retrieve and navigate information from Juniper devices using the XML API.

 ## Code that was used to execute the RPC: